niklaskks/api-docs/source/includes/_documents.md

 # v2 API
 <aside>
-the v2 API is our new api. use this, if you are using the new Cloud Cockpit.

-* Documents replace "Things" from v1
-* Collections replace "Content Projects" from v1
+the v2 API is our current API.
+Use this, if you are using the NLG Cloud Cockpit (cockpit.ax-semantics.com).
+If you are migrating from v1 API: Documents replace "Things" from v1, Collections replace "Content Projects".
 </aside>

 # Documents
 We store your data in Documents.

-Each Document belongs to exactly one Collection.
+* Each Document belongs to exactly one Collection.
+* Each item that you want to write about, needs to have it's separate document, containing all the data that is needed for writing in one document.

-## Create a new Document
+## Data Intake: Add a new Document

+To upload your data, send each data item as one document to a collection. you can setup the collection trough the GUI first, and then note the ID of the collection.
+That ID needs to be put into the API Call.

 ```shell
 $ curl --request POST \
   --url 'https://api.ax-semantics.com/v2/collections/1/document/' \